-- Counselling and Grief Psychology
+- Counseling and Grief Psychology

 Many colleges require students to apprentice before completion of the course.
 As an apprentice, you will have to work with a licensed and experienced funeral director to gain experience in all aspects of the funeral service.
 Even after you have graduated with a Bachelor's degree in mortuary science, you will still need to acquire a license to set up your own funeral service.

-The pre-requisites for this are:
+The prerequisites for this are:

 - You should be at least 21 years old

 - Minimum 2 years education in mortuary science

 - 1-year apprenticeship

 The exams for licensure include a written test and a demonstration of skills in the service.
 Furthermore, many states in the USA expect funeral directors to continuously participate in a continuing education program to maintain their licenses.
 With a degree in mortuary science and a permit, you can become a funeral director and mortician.

 What are some colleges that provide a Mortuary Science degree?

 Some of the best colleges that offer programs in mortuary science are: